-At June 30, 2013, the Research Foundation reported investments at fair value of \$602,886 in Fund B. The investments in Fund B are accounted for as a fluctuating net asset value pool, with a fair value factor of 1.11845939 at June 30, 2013.
-The weighted-average life (WAL) of Fund B at June 30, 2013, was 3.98 years.
-A portfolio's WAL is the dollar-weighted average length of time until securities held reach maturity and is based on legal final maturity dates for Fund B as of June 30, 2013.
+At June 30, 2014, the Research Foundation reported investments at fair value of \$231,345 in Fund B. The investments in Fund B are accounted for as a fluctuating net asset value pool, with a fair value factor of 1.84438408 at June 30, 2014.
+The weighted average life (WAL) of Fund B at June 30, 2014, was 2.86 years.
+A portfolio's WAL is the dollar-weighted average length of time until securities held reach maturity and is based on legal final maturity dates for Fund B as of June 30, 2014.
 WAL measures the sensitivity of Fund B to interest rate changes.
-The component unit's investment in Fund B is unrated.
+The component units' investment in Fund B is unrated.

-State Board of Administration Commingled Asset Management Program - The Research Foundation reported investments at fair value totaling \$115,892 at June 30, 2013, in the Commingled Asset Management Program (CAMP) administered by the SBA.
+State Board of Administration Commingled Asset Management Program - The Research Foundation reported investments at fair value totaling \$30,087 at June 30, 2014, in the Commingled Asset Management Program (CAMP) administered by the SBA.
 All securities purchased are consistent with Section 215.47, Florida Statutes and may be loaned to qualified borrowers in accordance with Florida Statutes.
 These funds are invested in the CAMP Money Market Restricted pool (CAMPMM-Restricted).

 The Research Foundation's written investment policy authorizes investment in highly diversified index funds that utilize futures, options, and other securities authorized under Section 215.47, Florida Statutes.
-The Research Foundation's investment policy for these diversified index funds does not specifically address interest rate risk or credit risk.
+The Research Foundation's investment policy for these diversified index funds does not specifically address interest rate risk or credit risks.
 The Research Foundation relies on policies developed by the SBA for managing interest rate risk and credit risk for this account.
 The SBA has taken the position that participants in the CAMPMM-Restricted pool are required to disclose information related to credit risk and interest rate risk.
-These investments pools were not ranked by a nationally recognized rating agency as of June 30, 2013.
+These investments pools were not ranked by a nationally recognized rating agency as of June 30, 2014.
 The CAMPMM-Restricted pool principally consists of segregated securities, which are securities originally purchased in the Commingled Asset Management Pool Money Market Fund (CAMPMM) that (1) defaulted in the payment of principal and interest; (2) were extended; (3) were restructured or otherwise subject to workout; or (4) experienced elevated market illiquidity.
 Participants in CAMPMM-Restricted pool receive periodic distributions to the extent that CAMPMM-Restricted pool receives proceeds deemed material by the SBA from (1) the natural maturities of securities, coupon interest collections, or collateral interest and principal paydowns; or (2) the sale of securities, collateral liquidation, or other restructure and workout activities undertaken.
-The weighted-average life (based on expected future cash flows) of CAMPMM-Restricted pool at June 30, 2013, is estimated to be 4.44 years.
-However, because CAMPMM-Restricted pool consists of restructured or defaulted securities, there is considerable uncertainty regarding the weighted-average life.
+The weighted average life (based on expected future cash flows) of CAMPMM-Restricted pool at June 30, 2014, is estimated to be 3.55 years.
+However, because CAMPMM-Restricted pool consists of restructured or defaulted securities, there is considerable uncertainty regarding the weighted average life.

-OTHER COMPONENT UNITS INVESTMENTS
+COMPONENT UNIT OTHER INVESTMENTS